 Sanding the Wood

-Finally it was time for a sanding with the orbital sander.
-I used 120 grit paper, and gave both sides of the clock a good sanding.
+Finally, it was time for sanding with the orbital sander.
+I used 120 grit paper and gave both sides of the clock a good sanding.
 The seam where the two boards met practically disappeared after the sanding.
 I also hand bevelled the edges too with the sander to remove any splinters.

 Marking the Number Positions on the Clock